-TreeHouse Foods (NYS: THS) met its estimates last quarter, but investors hope it will beat them this quarter.
+After beating estimates last quarter by $0.03, TreeHouse Foods (NYS: THS) has set the standard for itself.
 The company will unveil its latest earnings on Friday.
-TreeHouse Foods is a food manufacturer servicing mainly the retail grocery and food service distribution channels.
+TreeHouse Foods is a food manufacturer servicing mainly retail grocery and food service distribution channels.

 What analysts say:

-- Buy, sell, or hold?: Analysts strongly back TreeHouse Foods, with seven of 13 rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on TreeHouse Foods with eight of 13 analysts rating it hold.
 Analysts like TreeHouse Foods better than competitor Lancaster Colony overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+Zero out of four analysts rate Lancaster Colony a buy compared to four of 13 for TreeHouse Foods.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 90.2% assigning it an outperform rating.
-The community at large backs the All-Stars with 90.7% giving it a rating of outperform.
-Fools are gung-ho about TreeHouse Foods, though the message boards have been quiet lately with only 46 posts in the past 30 days.
-Even with a robust four out of five stars, TreeHouse Foods' CAPS rating falls a little short of the community's upbeat outlook.
+CAPS All-Stars are solidly behind the stock, with 89.5% assigning it an outperform rating.
+The community at large backs the All-Stars, with 89.7% awarding it a rating of outperform.
+Fools are keen on TreeHouse Foods, though the message boards have been quiet lately with only 47 posts in the past 30 days.
+Despite the majority sentiment in favor of TreeHouse Foods, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.